U.S. Supreme Court to hear major case on carrying handguns in public | Law-Order

 The U.S. Supreme Court stepped back into the heated debate over gun rights on Monday, agreeing to hear a challenge backed by the National Rifle Association to New York state's restrictions on people carrying concealed handguns in public.
 The justices will take up an appeal by two gun owners and the New York affiliate of the NRA, an influential gun rights group closely aligned with Republicans, of a lower court ruling throwing out their challenge to the restrictions on concealed handguns outside the home.

-In the past decade, U.S. Republicans and gun rights advocates have pressed the justices to take up a new case to further extend gun rights.
+In the past decade, Republicans and gun rights advocates have pressed the justices to take up a new case to further extend gun rights.
 The court has moved rightward during that time period with the addition of three justices appointed by Republican former President Donald Trump.
-Last year, the Supreme Court sidestepped a major gun rights ruling in another NRA-supported challenge to a New York City restriction on transporting firearms outside the home, because the city had rolled back the regulation.
+The New York State Rifle and Pistol Association, along with two of its members from the upstate capital region, Robert Nash and Brandon Koch, sued in federal court.
+Both men said they "do not face any special or unique danger" to their lives but want carry a handgun for self-defense.

+Last August, the Manhattan-based 2nd U.S. Circuit Court of Appeals upheld a judge's decision to throw out the challenge, citing its prior rulings that the state's proper cause requirement does not violate the Second Amendment.
+The NRA, facing investigations and internal strife, said in January it was declaring bankruptcy and would reincorporate in Texas rather than New York.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)